ADULT PROTECTIVE SERVICES:

 years.
 A CARF accredited organization, AWBS provides an extensive range

-provide a variety of therapeutic, prevention, and vocational experiences.
+vide a variety of therapeutic, prevention, and vocational experiences.
 We

 are committed to helping people by offering them quality health and human